 ... is a high-end software consultant, foster-care advocate, political journalist, and teacher who has brought her skills to workshops all over the world.
 She has taught kids how to build their dreams, and taught some of the next generations of teachers how to do the same.
 She has served on the board of directors for Heatsync Labs, one of the first makerspaces in the western US, as well as the board of advisors for MACH1, one of the premier library-makerspaces in Arizona.

 …is an artist who has grown up around creativity, positivity and the Walter Project’s community of makers, artisans, and hard workers all of her life.
 After working in several different branches of the organization, Charlotte now supports the Walter Hive as full time manager of the Walter Art Gallery.
 Her artistic, interactive, and administrative skills play an integral role in accomplishing our mission of empowerment, and her positivity inspires us all.

-...is a visual artist and actress, who is currently a student of Family and Human Development at Arizona State University.
-Always looking to help, Anna has volunteered and worked with a variety of communities in Phoenix from St. Vincent De Paul hosting charity events to caring for and running art programs for children.
-Wherever she goes, Anna hopes to bring a positive change and bright experience to others.
-As an intern at the Walter Hive, Anna designs and conceptualizes engaging community workshops and events.
+...is a visual artist and graduate of Family and Human Development at Arizona State University.
+Anna has volunteered and worked with a variety of communities in Phoenix from St. Vincent De Paul hosting charity events to caring for and running art programs for children.
+As Program Coordinator at the Walter Hive, Anna designs and helps to conceptualize engaging community workshops and events.
 Above all, Anna aims to support the Hive in cultivating a welcoming and inspiring space for all to come and experience.